 The third quarter of 2019 saw a in fines and settlement agreements from the EPA for environmental enforcement actions related to air, pesticides, toxic substances, stormwater and hazardous wastes.
-This announcement was followed by two Executive Orders issued in October to of significant guidance documents from federal agencies.
+This announcement was followed by two Executive Orders issued in October to restrict issuance of significant guidance documents from federal agencies.

 In addition to these updates, we selected some articles this month from Brown and Caldwell’s BLR source that cover updates regarding adding hazardous substances to spill regulations and speculative accumulation: